 1990s— Work as an Actress, Acting coach, Director and Choreographer.
 Complete six plays.
 Beating the Odds, a one-act, is part of the Washington D.C.
 Theatre Festival and staged at Mill Mountain Theatre in Roanoke, Virginia.

 2000-2010— Swap plays for short stories thanks to a Writers Workshop in New Paltz, New York.
 Write a short story called Telegram Express based on how I ended up as a stripper in New Orleans.
 Participants encourage me to expand it into a novel.
 Complete the novel and write two more.
-Attend a Writers Workshop sponsored by the League of Vermont Writers with guest speaker Chuck Sambuchino.
-He critiques my first chapter and encourages me to go to Writing Conferences.
-I attend the Surrey International Writers Conference and realize I don’t know anything about writing.
+Attend Writing Conferences, and realize I don’t know anything about writing.
 Rewrites become my middle name and my new license plate.

-2011— Attend the Backspace Writers Conference with Agent-Author Seminar.
+2011— Attend an Agent-Author Seminar.
 Share the opening chapter of my Telegram Express novel.
-Agents inform me that I have no voice.
+Agents inform me I have no voice.
 Meltdown.
 Can’t write.

 2012— Launch Jocosa’s Bookshelf.
 Begin a memoir.
 In December I quit my day job and write full-time.